pikvm/pikvm/README.md

 - HDMI to CSI-2 Bridge board ([Original Auvidea B101](https://auvidea.eu/b101-hdmi-to-csi-2-bridge-15-pin-fpc) or any analog based Toshiba TC358743 chip like [Lusya bridge](https://aliexpress.com/item/4000102166176.html)).

 **HID Subsystem and ATX control**
-- Only for **v0**: Arduino Pro Micro (ATMega32u4) with hardware USB for HID sub-system
+- **Only for v0**: Arduino Pro Micro (ATMega32u4) with hardware USB for HID sub-system
 - GPIO cables for connections (Dupont or identical, suitable for PLS pins and breadboards; for example https://www.amazon.com/gp/product/B01BV2A54G)
 - Logic level converter module https://www.sparkfun.com/products/12009
 - [4x MOSFET relay OMRON G3VM-61A1](https://www.digikey.com/products/en?keywords=G3VM-61A1)
 - NPN transistor for HID reset (almost any NPN transistor: 2n2222 or similar)
 - Constant resistors, for transistor/relay (to Raspberry Pi) 220Ohm-1kOhm, those from ATX to relay need to be matched for your motherboard (supposedly 330-470 Ohm)

 # Setting up the hardware
 Here is a diagram of how you connect all of the pieces (click to full size):

 ## v0 Diagram
 <img src="v0.png" alt="drawing" width="400"/>

-### ATTENTION!
+**ATTENTION!**
-The S-video capture device must be connected to the USB port shown, not anything else.
+The Zero board is drawn here just to show which pins to connect your circuit to.
+Also S-video capture device must be connected to the USB port shown, not anything else.
 It is bound in software.
 <img src="v0usbcap.jpg" alt="drawing" width="300"/>

 ## v2 Diagram